 About the Project

 Improving access to Heathrow Airport by train is an important environmental objective.
 Far too many passengers have no alternative but to use their cars, contributing to congestion and illegally poor air quality in the area

-We aim to change all that.
-Our scheme would serve the following major markets:
+We aim to change that with our innovative scheme which would serve the following major markets:

 - Fast, frequent direct trains from Surrey and Hampshire to Heathrow.

-- Local trains to Heathrow from stations in the Boroughs of Spelthorne, Hounslow, Richmond, Wandsworth, and Lambeth including Waterloo and Clapham Junction for connections to south London, Sussex and Kent.
+- Direct trains to Heathrow from stations in the Boroughs of Spelthorne, Hounslow, Richmond, Wandsworth, and Lambeth including Waterloo and Clapham Junction for connections to South London, Sussex, and Kent.

-- Direct trains from Surrey and Hampshire to Paddington, creating for commuters an alternative London terminal to Waterloo, and via the Elizabeth Line excellent connections to the West End, the City and Docklands.
+- Direct trains from Surrey and Hampshire to Paddington, creating an alternative London terminal to Waterloo for commuters with excellent connections to the West End, the City, and Docklands via the Elizabeth Line.

 - Direct trains from Surrey and Hampshire to Old Oak Common, providing a direct connection to HS2.
-There are also plans for 23,500 new homes, 65,000 new jobs and a new HS2 station.
+There are also plans for 23,500 new homes and 65,000 new jobs around the new HS2 station.